 - Building Regulations Compliance so that the designs meet all legal and safety standards.

-- Optional Project Management to ensure that all work aligns with the agreed designs and specifications.
+- Optional project management to ensure that all work aligns with the agreed designs and specifications.

-- Fee Inclusions Confirmation to verify which of these services are included in the quoted fee.
+- Fee inclusions confirmation to verify which of these services are included in the quoted fee.

 Hidden Costs to Consider for Architects